-Esteemed British esports host and streamer Frankie Ward offers some advice for prospective hosts in this interview for the British Esports Association.
+Esteemed British esports host and streamer Frankie Ward offers some advice for prospective hosts in this interview for the British Esports Federation.

 I edited together some of my favourite moments from British casters Excoundrel and Medic (previously known as Sona), when they cast the old League of Legends UK Masters tournament.

 A webinar I conducted around end of support opportunities for technology resellers around Microsoft’s Server 03.
 I hosted this in a previous role as editor of tech trade magazine PCR, a few months before I launched Esports News UK.